ArubAlmuhanna/ArubAlmuhanna/README.md

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 **On this page I keep my data science projects and other related docucmets** __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
+💬 I like to talk about data wrangling and stastical models.

-If you have any question feel free to email me at arubalmuhanna@gmail.com
+📫 If you have any question feel free to email me at arubalmuhanna@gmail.com

 <!--
 **ArubAlmuhanna/ArubAlmuhanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.